-Nowak especially referred to passages like this in the woodwind parts on folio six of the Introït.
-The disorder of this notation, with rarely a parallel stem and differing stroke lengths bears a striking dissimilarity not only to Mozart's musical hand, but to most handwritings of professional music scribes of the late 18th century.
+Nowak especially referred to passages like the above in the woodwind parts on folio six of the Introït.
+The disorder of this notation, with rarely a parallel stem and differing stroke lengths, bears a striking dissimilarity not only to Mozart's musical hand, but to most handwritings of professional music scribes of the late 18th century.

 Anonymous hand in bar 15 and 16 of the Kyrie

 Kyrie, folio 7r, bar 24